We tried Modal, Cloudflare Containers, and Sprites before building our own persistent container service

 We dealt with all of that because the performance was genuinely great.
 And then the containers started vanishing.

-The Breaking Point
+The Turning Point

 At this point, we were three weeks past the date we'd planned to start onboarding beta users to a stable product.
 The beta users who were on the unstable build were mostly friends or a few customers we'd accidentally shared a link with.
-Morale was low.

 What We Actually Built

-The stack is almost comically simple:
+The stack is simple:

-- A VM instance on a cloud provider (we use Azure because of credits, but any provider works)
+A VM instance on a cloud provider (we use Azure because of credits, but any provider works)

-- Docker + gVisor for container isolation. gVisor is Google's open-source container runtime that provides kernel-level isolation — each container gets its own sandboxed kernel.
+Docker + gVisor for container isolation. gVisor is Google's open-source container runtime that provides kernel-level isolation.
+Each container gets its own sandboxed kernel.
 The alternative is Firecracker (AWS's microVM engine, used by Lambda), but most VMs can't run Firecracker due to nested virtualization requirements. gVisor has a small performance overhead, but we haven't noticed it in practice.

-- A large network-attached disk mounted to the VM, shared across all containers
+A large network-attached disk mounted to the VM, shared across all containers

-- XFS with project quotas to give each container a fixed storage allocation on the shared disk.
-XFS's project quota feature lets you enforce storage limits on directory trees — each container gets up to 100GB, and they can't exceed it.
+XFS with project quotas to give each container a fixed storage allocation on the shared disk.
+XFS's project quota feature lets you enforce storage limits on directory trees.
+Each container gets up to 100GB, and they can't exceed it.

 What This Costs

-We're running a large instance because we have the credits and we need to support heavy concurrent workloads — our agent runs Claude Code, installs large dependency trees, does intensive data analysis, and deploys full-stack applications.
+We're running a large instance because we have the credits and we need to support heavy concurrent workloads.
+Our agent runs Claude Code, installs large dependency trees, does intensive data analysis, and deploys full-stack applications.

-Building it ourselves took one week and gave us exactly what we needed.
+Building it ourselves took ~1 week and gave us exactly what we needed.
 No persistence hacks, no filesystem workarounds, no praying that a beta feature would stabilize.
 Just a VM, some containers, and a big disk.